How to Attach an Instance to a Vultr Load Balancer

 A Load Balancer distributes incoming traffic across multiple instances to improve performance, increase availability, and provide failover support.
 To function correctly, instances within the same geographic region must be attached to the Vultr Load Balancer.

-Follow this guide to attach an instance to a Vultr Load Balancer on your Vultr account using the Vultr Customer Portal, API, or CLI.
+Follow this guide to attach an instance to a Vultr Load Balancer on your Vultr account using the Vultr Customer Portal, API, CLI, or Terraform.

 • Vultr Customer Portal